autocrypt/autocrypt/doc/ISSUES.rst

   peer so that it can resolve the conflict.
 FIXME: how are we encouraging key gossip in a group?

-- We assume that an MUA only sends a key to a peer if the peer's last message indicated Autocrypt abilities/requests.
-If a peer has sent a non Autocrypt mail, an MUA shall by default send a cleartext mail (unless explicitly requested by its user to continue sending encrypted).

 - how does Autocrypt interact with today's mailing list managers?
 This might not be relevant except for encrypted mailing lists.